-Palliative Care ECHO is a series of interactive case based virtual mentoring sessions that address a range of palliative care topics.
-Discussion of deidentified patient cases and 10 minute lectures aim to increase palliative care knowledge, skills and confidence in primary care health professionals.
+Palliative Care ECHO (Extension for Community Health Outcomes) is a series of interactive case based virtual sessions that address a range of palliative care topics delivered by multidisciplinary teams from across Australia.
+Discussion of deidentified patient cases and 10-minute lectures aim to connect health professionals from across Australia while increasing palliative care knowledge, skills and confidence.
+Monthly online sessions (every 3rd Tuesday 1-2pm AEST) consist of:

-During 2022, Palliative Care ECHO attendees have joined from all over Australia and the world.
-The map below shows the locations of some of these attendees:
+Since 2022, Palliative Care ECHO has been joined by attendees from different parts of Australia and the world.
+This map shows the locations of some of these attendees.

 How does it work?